mozilla/ActiveData/docs/MVEL_Tutorial.md

   }]
 }</pre><br>
 <i>The edges clause defines how the data is grouped (aka partitioned)
 before the aggregate is calculated.
-The Qb result will contain data for evey partition in the domain, even if it is empty.</i>
+The JSON Expressions result will contain data for evey partition in the domain, even if it is empty.</i>
 </td>
 </tr>